zapbra/findhealthy/README.md

 I have left it up because I still think there is some good code in here.

-Implements Google maps API to display an interact map.
+Implements Google maps API to display an interactive map.